hyperledger/firefly/README.md

 - Making proven multi-party system patterns easy for new projects to adopt
 - Providing developer friendly access to custom transactions+events in the underlying blockchain platforms
 - Giving visbility and control on the private data exchange that occurs between businesses in a multi-party system
-- A highly available microservice architecture, with pluggable infrastructure (dockerized of course)
 - Simplifying the journey of building multi-party business processes, by empowering non-blockchain developers to build great APIs+UX

-For this reason you will see heavy lifting code in FireFly that focusses on hard coordination problems like on-chain/off-chain event sequencing and aggregation, but you won't find sophisticated smart contract code.

-You will instead find patterns of integration with the individual communities that are already building that deep blockchain & multi-party compute tech, like Hyperledger Fabric, Hyperledger Besu, Quorum, Corda, IPFS, Hyperledger Avalon etc.
+You will see enterprise focussed code in FireFly that focusses on hard coordination problems like on-chain/off-chain event sequencing and aggregation, and some smart contract code to make the patterns possible.
+You will then find patterns of integration with the individual communities that are already building the deep blockchain & multi-party compute tech, like Hyperledger Fabric, Hyperledger Besu, Quorum, Corda, IPFS, Hyperledger Avalon, OpenZeppelin etc.

 > Watch this space for patterns on integrating Tokens into the model (fungible token value exchange, and NFTs), which is a big current focus of evolution in the gen2 FireFly architecture.
 The tokens working group is being lead by [Jim Zhang](https://github.com/jimthematrix)